Relativistic location algorithm in curved spacetime: Relativistic location in curved spacetime

 \subsection{Remarks on implementation}

-The algorithm described here is implemented in the $\mathtt{squirrel.jl}$ code (available at \cite{Feng2021b}).
-The $\mathtt{squirrel.jl}$ code is written in the Julia language, which is ideal for implementing the squirrel algorithm due to the state of the art automatic differentiation and ODE solver libraries available.
-Automatic differentiation is handled using the $\mathtt{ForwardDiff.jl}$ forward-mode automatic differentiation library \cite{RevelsLubinPapamarkou2016}, and geodesics are integrated using the recommended Verner 7th order Runge-Kutta integrator $\mathtt{AutoVern7}$ \cite{verner2010numerically} in $\mathtt{OrdinaryDiffEq.jl}$ \cite{DifferentialEquations.jl-2017}, which features stiffness detection and automated switching to a specified stiff integrator (we use the fifth order Rosenbrock method integrator $\mathtt{Rodas5}$ \cite{DiMarzo1993}).
-Though our system is Hamiltonian, we have avoided symplectic integrators in favor of integrators with adaptive timestepping in order to minimize execution time.
+The algorithm described here is implemented in the \textsc{squirrel.jl} code (available at \cite{FHC2022scurl}).
+The \textsc{squirrel.jl} code is written in the Julia language, which is ideal for implementing the squirrel algorithm due to the state of the art automatic differentiation and ODE solver libraries available.
+Automatic differentiation is handled using the \textsc{ForwardDiff.jl} forward-mode automatic differentiation library \cite{RevelsLubinPapamarkou2016}, and geodesics are integrated using the recommended Verner seventh order Runge-Kutta integrator \textsc{AutoVern7} \cite{verner2010numerically} in \textsc{OrdinaryDiffEq.jl} \cite{DifferentialEquations.jl-2017}, which features stiffness detection and automated switching to a specified stiff integrator (we use the fifth order Rosenbrock method integrator \textsc{Rodas5} \cite{DiMarzo1993}).
+Though our system is Hamiltonian, we have avoided symplectic integrators in favor of integrators with adaptive time stepping in order to minimize execution time.

 The Broyden algorithm is implemented directly, depending only on standard Julia libraries.
 The default termination limit is set to $24$.
-The initial guess is provided by one of the flat spacetime algorithms implemented in the $\mathtt{cereal.jl}$ code, depending on the number of emission points available; if $N=4$ emission points are available, the flat spacetime algorithm presented in Sec. \ref{sec:IIB} is employed (in which case, our implementation returns two points), but if $N \geq 5$ emission points are available, the formula of \cite{Ruggiero2021} reviewed in Sec. \ref{sec:IIC} is employed.
-The outlier detection algorithm becomes active for $N \geq 5$ emission points, and is applied to the location algorithm of $\mathtt{squirrel.jl}$ to remove results with large errors.
+The initial guess is provided by one of the flat spacetime algorithms implemented in the \textsc{cereal.jl} code, depending on the number of emission points available; if $N=4$ emission points are available, then the flat spacetime algorithm presented in Sec. \ref{sec:IIB} is employed (in which case, our implementation returns two points), but if $N \geq 5$ emission points are available, then the formula of \cite{Ruggiero:2022} reviewed in Sec. \ref{sec:IID} is employed.
+The outlier detection algorithm becomes active for $N \geq 5$ emission points, and is applied to the location algorithm of \textsc{squirrel.jl} to remove results with large errors.